 |Of course, large temperature gradients will cause large interface speeds, so the two variables up there are related, making things a bit more complicated.
 Nevertheless, the model gives clear guide lines for constitutional supercooling to occur or to be absent.|

 |Why is (constitutional) supercooling so important?
 Because, as already claimed, it causes interface instability.|

 |Constitutional Supercooling, Interface Stability and Dendritic Growth|

-They actually try to break up into more complex shapes all the time.
-Usually the
+try to break up into more complex shapes all the time.

 Let's see how that works under normal circumstances, and why discipline breaks down as soon as constitutional supercooling occurs.